seime/openhab-esphome/README.md

 ## FAQ

-- My ESPHome thing reports `COMMUNICATION_ERROR: Parse error`.
-What is wrong?

-  > This is most likely because you have encryption set on your ESPHome device.
-The binding does not support encrypted
-  > connections yet, so you need to disable encryption on your device.

 - I get warnings
   like `No device_class reported by sensor '<name of sensor>'.
 Add device_class to sensor configuration in ESPHome.
 Defaulting to plain Number without dimension`